rmk2/goon_recon/README.md

 ### Recommendation

-I suggest using `--group-auth --login-auth`, though these require a bit of additional setup as described above.
+I suggest using `--group-auth --login-auth`, though this requires a bit of additional setup as described above.
 Yet, `--group-auth --login-auth --sso-auth` is perhaps the most comprehensive set of option, though SSO auth requires to register an app properly with CCP.